berenguel/lab303/DA-DP-TS303 Azure PostgreSQL migration - lift and shift or compete.md

 **Summary:** In this exercise, you learnt how to assess an Oracle database and understand what the complexity is for the migration to Azure Database for PostgreSQL.
-You also learnt this is step 1 of end-to-end migration project.
+You also learnt this is step 1 of an end-to-end migration project.

 ### Exercise 2: Migrate an Oracle source database to Azure Database for PostgreSQL ###

-The steps in this exercise covers how to migrate an Oracle database to Azure Database for PostgreSQL.
-The attendees are going to export the Oracle database data and code using ora2pg, fix some common migration problems and import the fixed data, ddls and code into Azure Database for PostgreSQL.
+The steps in this exercise will demonstrate how to migrate an Oracle database to Azure Database for PostgreSQL.
+The attendees are going to export the Oracle database objects and code using ora2pg, fix some common migration problems and import the fixed objects and data into Azure Database for PostgreSQL.
 This exercise should take no longer than 30 min.

 1. Export all the objects categories by running the following commands on cmd: